Alex-Pendzick/comp426-fp/README.md

 # Project Specs

 This is a guitar-hero like game, with 2 APIs for selecting a buddy to dance with and a instrument to play!
 It was build in React, uses Firebase for user auth, and Firestore for the users data to be stored.
+The webstie is being hosted on [netlify](https://confident-ramanujan-d2168b.netlify.app/)

 #### APIs used